PE/VC Professionals: Don’t Negotiate Your Salary Or Compensation, Until You’ve Read This

-If you represent a PE or VC firm, then understanding salary and compensation benchmarks is one of the keys to recruiting and retaining top talent.
+If you represent a Private Equity or Venture Capital firm, then understanding salary and compensation benchmarks is one of the keys to recruiting and retaining top talent.

 Knowing where the salary market is now, and where it is heading, gives you a competitive edge when setting salary and compensation practices.
 It also gives you the information you need to avoid under-paying (causing high rates of defection), or over-paying (which hits profitability).